Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

-Next question is from the line of Kiran from Table 3 Capital.
+Next question is from the line of Kiran from TableTree Capital.
 Please go ahead.

-Kiran
+Kiran Dhanwada

 R.M.
 Subramanian

-Kiran
+Kiran Dhanwada

-Sorry sir, not clear at all.
-I mean your voice was Clear.
+Sorry, sir.
+Not clear at all.
+I mean your voice was clear.
 But your answer is not clear.

 R.M.
 Subramanian

 What I’m saying is the other expense is a mix of both the India and US operations put together.
 Okay.
 And there are as we move forward and when the volume picks up, this item specifically will have in terms of the fixed rate in nature.
 So you will have the operating leverage impact.
 But what you’re seeing is the volume as a percentage has gone up.
-As we move forward, this will be under control.
+Hopefully, as we move forward, this will be under control.

-Kiran
+Kiran Dhanwada

 There seems to be some structural.
-Is there a structural issue why we are not able to grow Altech acquisition didn’t go according to plan.
-When I say because you reverse the earnouts so that tells that it will not act according to expectations.
-We are not growing our order books by 35, 40% like rest of the company who cater to industrial, medical, aerospace and events are not even considering consumer.
-Right.
+Is there a structural issue, why we are not able to grow?
+Altek acquisition didn’t go according to plan.
+When I say because you reverse the earnouts, right, so that tells that it will not act according to expectations.
+We are not growing our order books by 35%, 40% like rest of the company who cater to industrial, medical, aerospace and defense are not even considering consumer, right.
 Is there anything structural that we are seeing a problem within the organization or is there some industry issue or is it a West Asia exposure issue?
+Just not clear around the strategy of what we are saying, sir.
+I mean the similar numbers, EBITDA, double-digit EBITDA margin, all that is taken.
+But there seem to be something missing in the entire Jigsaw which we as investors are not able to understand.

 Rajendra Velagapudi

-I think.
 So it is a very good question from your side.
 So I really appreciate that.
-See I think if you.
-If so you can look at it the investments what we have just made in.
-In terms of the our team, sales teams.
-So we just started and then we have 15 people on board.
+See, I think if you — if so you can look at it the investments what we have just made in terms of the our sales teams.
+So we just started and then we have few people on board.
 As I said, we are still getting some more people in this quarter.
 So I think those are the things which probably gives us a good order intake and also the new pipelines coming up to us.
 So there is no structural challenges anything in the organization because we are running the business in the last couple years.
+So we have not seen any of those challenges.
+So it is predominantly having the right people there on the ground so that we can get the new orders and go to the new customers and acquire them.
+So I think, as you said about the growth percentages, I think we’ll be within the ballpark range here for the next financial there for the FY ’27, and we are very confident on that one.

 Operator